Unity-Technologies/com.unity.toonshader/com.unity.toonshader/Documentation~/instruction.md

 From here, you will know the function of the user interface **Unity Toon Shader Custom Inspector** which sets each function of Unity Toon Shader.

-"Unity Toon Shader Custom Inspector"(left below) can switch to the conventional "property list type inspector"(right below)  by clicking the `Show All Properties` button.
+"Unity Toon Shader Custom Inspector"(left below) can switch to the conventional **property list type inspector**(right below)  by clicking the `Show All Properties` button.

 <img width = "300" src="images/URP_image033.png">
 <img width = "300" src="images/URP_image034.png">